 - “If I fail, it would be a huge embarassment to my family.”

 Then I remembered I was seeing it through my local American culture: the land of entrepreneurs and over-confidence.
 I had heard this before, but I hadn’t really felt it until I could see it from a distance.

 All of my Singaporean friends live with their parents.
-Even pretty successful ones, even married ones, even up to age 35, live with their parents at their parents’ home.
+Even pretty successful ones, even married ones, even up to age 35, live at their parents’ home.
 When I told a friend that I left home at 17, she was horrified.
 She said, “Isn’t that horribly insulting to your parents?
 Weren’t they devastated?”

-Then I realized my local American culture again: the emphasis on individualism, rebellion, and following your dreams.
+Then I noticed my local American culture again: the emphasis on individualism, rebellion, and personal expression.
 I had heard this before, but I hadn’t really felt it until I could see it from a distance.

 My culture isn’t in the center.
 It’s off on the edge, like one petal in a flower, like they all are.
 Not right or wrong — just one of many options.

 Yes, the rest of you can enjoy a good laugh at me being a stereotypical American — just now realizing my culture not the center of the universe.

 I’m just a fish who didn’t know he was in water.